digital SLR guide

 2. Live View LCD - an LCD that shows you a preview of the photo you're about to take, just like on compact digital cameras

-Dust control is probably the most useful new feature, since a sensor that's contaminated with dust can be quite hard to clean.
+Dust control is the most useful new feature, since a sensor that's contaminated with dust can be quite hard to clean.

 The other features are nice to have but might not have a dramatic effect on how you take photos with the camera.

-If you can live without them for the time being, you can get your hands on a fully functional digital SLR for anywhere between $200 to $400 (whereas even the most inexpensive NEW digital SLR will run you closer to $500).
+If you can live without them for the time being, you can get your hands on a fully functional digital SLR for anywhere between $200 to $400 (whereas even the most inexpensive NEW digital SLR will run you closer to $600).

 Inexpensive / Easy to Use Digital SLRs